 - Increase the following 2 vitamins in your diet

 - Take vitamin C – Helps the immune system work properly to protect the body.
 Did you know smokers need 30% – 35% more vitamin C because of high level carcinogens in their bodies from smoking?

-Now comes the cleaning-up part.
-The alveoli also contain mucous cells with membrane “arms” called cilia.
-Cilia resemble sweeping, swaying tentacles.
-The dust catches on the cilia and is swayed back, out of the lung, into the part of the throat (the esophagus) that leads to the stomach.
-Acids in the stomach area begin to make short shrift of the “poison.”
+Now comes the cleaning up part.
+The alveoli also contain mucous cells with membrane arms called cilia.
+Cilia resembles sweeping, swaying tentacles.
+The dust catches on the cilia and is swayed back, out of the lung, into the esophagus that leads to the stomach.
+Acids in the stomach area begin to make short shift of the poison.
 Your body cells receive the clean oxygen and eliminate carbon dioxide waste that is is exhaled out of your lungs.

-I am loading pics as a photo gallery but I have no time to title them and I feel it is important to not only get the smoke inhalation information out as soon as possible.
-Tim Callanan’s memorial is tonight at Wayos Bar 6:00pm and I have to unchain myself and get ready soon it is already 5:30.
-Thankfully my sheets are clean, shower is done and they are playing good music on tv 🙂
+I am loading pictures as a photo gallery, but I have no time to title them and feel it is important to not only get the smoke inhalation information out as soon as possible.
+Tim Callanan’s memorial is tonight at Wayos Bar – 6:00 PM.
+I have to unchain myself and get ready soon, as it is already 5:30.
+Thankfully my sheets are clean, shower is done and they are playing good music on TV 🙂